vinayadav01/scalewithclicks-blog/content/blog/keyword-research-for-beginners-step-by-step-guide.md

 This strategy can reveal opportunities that keyword tools might miss.

-You can also review how established agencies structure service pages such as [google Ads Management Services](https://scalewithclicks.com/services/google-ads-agency) and [Local SEO Services](https://scalewithclicks.com/services/seo-services).
+You can also review how established agencies structure service pages such as [Google Ads Management Services](https://scalewithclicks.com/services/google-ads-agency) and [Local SEO Services](https://scalewithclicks.com/services/seo-services).

 ---